 .
 The survey is available from March 11, 2019 to April 26, 2019.
 The collected data is shared with counties and local transportation planning partners for evaluation and consideration in their planning documents.
 For more information on the State Transportation Commission and the Twelve Year Program, please visit their website at http://www.talkpatransportation.com/

 The Berks County Planning Commission is currently seeking to fill two work study positions for the summer of 2019.
 This work study program is designed for a planning/GIS related student.
 The positions are open until filled.
 For more information, select the heading above.

 Berks County Source Water Protection Program

 Protecting our drinking water supplies through cooperative efforts.

 Last updated: March 5, 2019

 The Mount Penn Master Plan Now Available!
 Visit this website to view the Master Plan and to learn more about the Mount Penn Preserve events, meetings, and initiatives.

-Roundabouts are coming to U.S. 222.
+Roundabouts are here and more are coming.
 Are you prepared?